AyushKumar2009/Collecting-Treasure-game/README.md

 # Collecting-Treasure-game
-there is a boy who is collecting treasure
+There is a boy who is collecting treasure
+If he touches the soword the game will end. if touches the cash,jwellery or Diamond the treasure count will increase by 50,100 and 150 respectively.